CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

 *Expected Outcomes*
 -------------------

 By working through an example project  relevant to their interests, participants will practice open science skills using CyVerse, GitHub, R or Python, and other resources.
 At the end of the week, students will present a plan for how to integrate open science into their labs.

 *Location*
 ----------

-FOSS will be held in the new Health Sciences Innovation Building (HSIB)(UA Building #216), located at 1670 E Drachmann St.
+FOSS will be held in the new `Health Sciences Innovation Building (HSIB)(UA Building #216) <https://goo.gl/maps/mEMjXTBcfKRbexiu9>`_, located at 1670 E Drachmann St.

 Nearest parking is the Highland Garage, about 3 blocks west of HSIB or you can take the Purple or Green CatTran shuttle to the northern terminus (the AHSL Library stop).

-HSIB is an approximately 10 minute walk from The Aloft Hotel.
+HSIB is an approximate 10 minute walk from The Aloft Hotel.

 UArizona Campus Map: https://map.arizona.edu/